Your National Exam Roadmap

 See pages 7–8 of the Handbook for Candidates.

-Approximately 20 business days following the close of each testing period PTC (not AMFTRB or Prometric) will report scores to state or jurisdiction licensing boards and will be emailed to candidates (scores are not posted on the Prometric site).
+Approximately 20 business days following the close of each testing period PTC (not AMFTRB or Prometric) will report scores to the state or jurisdiction licensing board(s) you indicated when registering (from where you received your Candidate ID and Approval Code).
+Scores will be also emailed to candidates (scores are not posted on the Prometric site).

 - Score Reports are sent via a secure link, not in the body of the email.